Youth, Skills, & the Workforce of the Future

 Solutions will be evaluated based on the following criteria.

-Does the solution address the challenge that has been set forth?
+The solution addresses the challenge that has been set forth using technology.

-Can the solution be grown and scaled to affect the lives of more people?
+The solution can be grown and scaled to affect the lives of more people.

 Potential for Impact

-Does the planned implementation of the solution have the potential to impact lives, and does the theory behind how it will work make logical sense?
-Does the team have a robust plan for monitoring and evaluating the effectiveness of the solution?
+The planned implementation of the solution has the potential to impact lives, and the theory behind how it will work makes logical sense.

-Is this a new technology, new application of a technology, or new process for solving the challenge?
+This is a new technology, a new application of a technology, or a new process for solving the challenge.

-Is it feasible to implement the solution, and does the team have a plan for the solution to sustain itself financially?
+It is feasible to implement the solution, and the team has a plan for the solution to sustain itself financially.